sassoftware/edx-theme/README.md

 Overview
 ========
-This directory stores Stanford's theming files for its edX instance.
+This directory stores UNC Online's theming files for its edX instance.
 We're storing the stuff here and then pulling it in to our instance when we deploy.